apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/GettingStarted.md

 In the code above, the `inputFile` and `outputFile` properties use the `@Argument` property wrapper. `ArgumentParser` uses this wrapper to denote a positional command-line input — because `inputFile` is specified first in the `Count` type, it's the first value read from the command line, and `outputFile` is the second.

-We've implemented the command's logic in its `run()` method.
-Here, we're printing out a message confirming the names of the files the user gave.
+The command's logic is implemented in its `run()` method.
+Here, it prints out a message confirming the names of the files the user gave.
 (You can find a full implementation of the completed command at the end of this guide.)

-Finally, you designate the `Count` command as the program's entry point by applying the `@main` attribute.
+Finally, the `Count` command is designated as the program's entry point by applying the `@main` attribute.
 When running your command, the `ArgumentParser` library parses the command-line arguments, verifies that they match up with what we've defined in `Count`, and either calls the `run()` method or exits with a helpful message.

+> Note: The Swift compiler uses either the type marked with `@main` or a `main.swift` file as the entry point for an executable program.
+You can use either one, but not both — rename your `main.swift` file to the name of the command when you add `@main`.
+In this case, rename the file to `Count.swift`.

 ## Working with Named Options